mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Known Issues
 ------------

-- The :hwlabel:`BANK UP`,:hwlabel:`BANK DOWN` buttons are not mapped.
+- The :hwlabel:`BANK UP`/:hwlabel:`BANK DOWN` buttons are not mapped.
 - The :hwlabel:`SCRATCH` button is not mapped.